By Rakiya A,Muhammad

 It identifies gender access and other challenges and proposes plans and initiatives to combat the causes of school dropout among girls.

-One of the strategic plans included increasing the rate of enrolment and retention, particularly for girls, reducing dropout/withdrawal rates, reducing gender inequality in access to education, and improving the transition from SSS to tertiary education.
+One of the strategic plans included increasing enrolment and retention rates—particularly for girls—reducing dropout and withdrawal, addressing gender inequality in education, and improving the transition from secondary to tertiary education.
+These plans include incentives to encourage participation, school infrastructure improvements, and community awareness campaigns.

 Gaps Persist